North–South Summit: Economic

-The International Monetary Fund (IMF) and the World Bank, two major international financial institutions took on larger roles in the late 1970s and early 80s.
+The International Monetary Fund (IMF) and the World Bank, two major international financial institutions, took on larger roles in the late 1970s and early 80s.
 After the 1970s energy crises, the IMF and World Bank started using structural adjustment programs and other forms of neoliberal economic policies to assist in the development, mostly in the global South.
 The programs included conditions for governments to enact policies and restructure their governments and economies.
 While the effects of these policies are contested, critics believed growth in GDP and capital investment remained limited in many countries.
-Leaders in the global South like Portillo built political will and an intellectual movement towards a New International Economic Order (NIEO) in the early 1970s.
+Leaders in the global South like López Portillo built political will and an intellectual movement towards a New International Economic Order (NIEO) in the early 1970s.

 To make the NIEO into an international policy, some developing countries tried to implement a code of conduct for states in their economic relations through the United Nations.
 A Charter of Economic Rights and Responsibilities, which had been under discussion at UNCTAD since 1972, served as the vehicle for this.
 After inconclusive negotiations, the UN General Assembly cast a vote for the application of the new economic Charter.
 The majority of the developed nations voted against the Charter or abstained as they thought the new Charter was imbalanced.

 Next, some developing nations tried to broaden international collaboration for development during the Second General Conference of the United Nations Industrial Development Organization (UNIDO), which was held in Lima in March 1975.
 The former economic strategy of export-led and agro-based business growth transitioned to recommendations for a multi-sectoral strategy.
-In order to lessen reliance on developed countries for technology, the conference also supported the advancement of science and technology in underdeveloped nations.
+To lessen reliance on developed countries for technology, the conference also supported the advancement of science and technology in underdeveloped nations.
 The Lima conference also called for the redistribution of industrial capacity to boost the current proportion of emerging nations.
 Among the countries that refused segments of the Lima economic strategies, the United States voted against any economic reform, remaining committed to the existing economic international order and institutions.